 (You can see the first version I posted for a nice variation with grilled onions and fresh herbs HERE.)

-I use sweet potato discs for everything now from dip for guacamole to a base for my tuna avocado salad – and they keep really well too – so they’re awesome to include as a staple carb for weekly food prep a la the Body Fuel System.
+I use sweet potato discs for everything from “bread” for a sandwich, dip for guacamole to a base for my tuna avocado salad – and they keep really well too – so they’re awesome to include as a staple carb for weekly food prep a la the Body Fuel System.